Laws and Regulations

 State regulations are developed through the rulemaking process, by departments or commissions given such authority by statute

 - Hazardous Substance Emergency Response Office - Division 24

 - Hazardous Waste Management Commission - Division 25

 - Petroleum Storage Tank Insurance Fund Board of Trustees - Division 100

 Missouri Revised Statutes (RSMo), including the Missouri Hazardous Waste Management Law and the Petroleum Storage Tank Law, are available from the Revisor of Statutes, 573-526-1288, or online through the Missouri General Assembly website.

-- Code of Federal Regulations (CFR) is available online through the U.S. Government Printing Office.
+- Code of Federal Regulations (CFR) is available online through the U.S. Government Publishing Office.
 Copies may be purchased from a U.S. Government Bookstore, the U.S. Government Printing Office or from a commercial information service such as the Bureau of National Affairs.

 - For more information on new regulations, proposed rules and current legislation before the U.S. Congress, please visit EPA's Laws and Regulations website.

 - Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)

 Copies of the state and federal hazardous waste laws can be viewed at the Department of Natural Resources’ regional offices and Jefferson City office, the Missouri State Library, U.S. Depository Libraries and most public libraries.